-This Grade II listed Georgian house lies within the Bayswater Conservation Area of Westminster.
-The house is part of a substantial five-storey terrace built in 1830, with unified front elevations in London stock brick and rusticated stucco.
+This 1830 Grade II listed Georgian house lies within the Bayswater Conservation Area of Westminster.

-The project includes the replacement of a single glazed conservatory at first floor with a contemporary extension, to create a new oak-lined study.
-At basement level, a new infill extension creates a luxurious guest suite finished in black oak, with the lightwell in a contrasting white brick.
+A single glazed conservatory at first floor was replaced with a contemporary extension, to create a new oak-lined study.
+A new extension at basement level creates a guest suite.more

-The ground floor is reconfigured to provide a formal dining space with a frameless picture window overlooking the lower level rear garden.
-The kitchen is relocated to the front reception room, which enjoys generous ceiling heights and dual aspect sash windows.
-The split level gardens are to be landscaped with waxed iroko timber furniture, planting and lighting.
+The ground floor was reconfigured to provide a formal dining space with a frameless picture window overlooking the lower level rear garden.
+The kitchen was relocated to the front reception room, which enjoys generous ceiling heights and dual aspect sash windows.

-The house is to be rewired with a sophisticated AV and IT system featuring integrated speakers and digital lighting controls to all rooms.
+The house was rewired with a sophisticated AV and IT system featuring integrated speakers and digital lighting controls to all rooms.
 A cinema room with bespoke joinery and furniture is located in the basement.

-Internally, new and old elements are connected with bookmatched, black-oiled oak joinery and wall linings.
-A lightly honed volcanic rock floor continues from the interior to the external light well and terraces above.
+A lightly honed black volcanic rock floor continues from the interior to the external light well and terraces above.
+The terraces and external stair are lined with blackened, pre-patinated steel balustrades and planters.

 Albion Street, Westminster W2